When The Secret River

 Longlisted for the Miles Franklin Award.

-To read about where the book started, and how it evolved through the research and the writing, click on “Background to the book” on the menu at the left.
+To read about where the book started, and how it evolved through the research and the writing, click on “Background to the book”.
 There are also diocussion-starters for book groups, reviews and an extract from the book.